Gandi/wagtail-localize-panel/docs/source/users/installation.rst

 ``wagtail-localize-panel`` is a Django application that must be installed, so it must be in the ``INSTALLED_APPS`` list of your settings module.
-And, to work, it requires other app that are probably already installed.
+And, to work it requires other apps that are probably already installed.

-Here is the lists of the minimum installed app.
+Here is the lists of the minimum apps to install.

 ::